ibnukhak/Real-time-Operating-System--on-Arduino-and-Basic-Raspberrypi-tutorials/README.md

 # Real-time-Operating-System-Arduino-Basic-Raspberrypi
 This repository contains a tutorial for introducing RTOS (real-time operating system) on Arduino using the freeRTOS library and basic introduction to Raspberry Pi.

-MODUL 1 Pemrograman arduino dasar
-Modul 2 Pengenalan RTOS Arduino
-MODUL 3 Pengenalan Rasberry PI
+MODUL 1 Pemrograman arduino dasar, Modul 2 Pengenalan RTOS Arduino , MODUL 3 Pengenalan Rasberry PI

 B.	Alat & Bahan